airinnova/framat/docs/source/theory/fem.rst

 Example
 ~~~~~~~

-To illustrate the Galerkin method, the procedure will be shown for a uniform bar in axial loading (\cref{fig:bar_element}a).
+To illustrate the Galerkin method, the procedure will be shown for a uniform bar in axial loading (:numref:`fig_bar_element` a).
 The equation of motion is

 .. math::
     :label: eq_gov_eq_bar_element

     \frac{\partial{}}{\partial{x}} \left( E \cdot A \cdot \frac{\partial{u_x}}{\partial{x}} \right) + q_x - \varrho \cdot A \frac{\partial{}^2 u_x}{\partial{t}^2} = 0

-This equation has already been stated in \cref{eq:beam_gov_eq_ux} as part of the beam equations, though without the inertia term which introduces a time dependency ($t$). \Cref{eq:gov_eq_bar_element} is also referred to as the *strong form* of the governing equations, since a solution :math:`u_x(x,t)` has to satisfy the equation in every point :math:`x` and for every point in time :math:`t`.
+This equation has already been stated in eq. :eq:`u_x` as part of the beam equations, though without the inertia term which introduces a time dependency (:math:`t`).
+Equation :eq:`eq_gov_eq_bar_element` is also referred to as the *strong form* of the governing equations, since a solution :math:`u_x(x,t)` has to satisfy the equation in every point :math:`x` and for every point in time :math:`t`.
 At any arbitrary :math:`x`, the axial force in the bar is

 .. math::
     :label: eq_bar_element_Fx